History Files

 c.626 - c.641

 Slavs which include the early Croats are invited by Eastern Roman Emperor Heraclius to help him fight the Avars.
-The dominance of the Avars is broken by their defeat at Constantinople, which also allows the 'Slav Kingdom' to flourish in Carinthia, Hungary, and Moravia.
+The dominance of the Avars is broken by their defeat at Constantinople, which also allows the 'Slav Kingdom' to flourish in Carinthia, Pannonia, and Moravia.
 It has been suggested that the ruler of this kingdom, Samo, is working with Eastern Roman influence.
 Curiously, and perhaps not coincidentally, a similar confederation soon also forms on the northern Black sea coast, that of Great Bulgaria, possibly part of a Roman-inspired chain of defences against the Avars.
 Avar control of the Bulgars is thrown off in 635.

 The Croats receive their present-day lands to settle as a reward, with further Slav groups also settling Slovenia.
 The Slav presence in Dalmatia and Istria leads to the destruction of churches, and Pope John IV, a Dalmatian, is forced to pay large sums of money to free prisoners.
 The relics of some of the more important Dalmatian saints are interred in Rome.